doi-foundation/doi-website/content/sampler.md

 noindex = true
 # the following section is for the header
 imagetop = "Editors Docs"
-imagemain = "Sampler Page"
+imagemain = "Sampler Page (Heading 1)"
-maintext = "This page provides a 'sampler' of content styles."
+maintext = "This page provides a 'sampler' of content styles.
+This is the `maintext`, managed in frontmatter." subtext = "This is the `subtext`, also managed in frontmatter."
 +++

-NB: You should not use a Heading 1 in page content.
-These should exclusive exist in the banner area of a page, and will be added automatically based on frontmatter.
+_NB: You should not use a Heading 1 in page content.
+These should exclusive exist in the banner area of a page, and will be added automatically based on frontmatter._

 ## Heading 2
 If one examines subsemiotic deconstructivist theory, one is faced with a